zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/19.png " ")

-6. Start the applications tier by running the startapps.sh script
+6. Start the applications tier by running the startapps.sh script.

     ```
     <copy>